geocryology/GeoCryoLabPy/README.md

-    deleteProgram(): Clear all segments of currently selected program getCurrentProgram(): Return the number (index) of the currenly selected program controlProgram(): Control program behaviour (start, pause, resume, stop)
+    deleteProgram(): Clear all segments of currently selected program getCurrentProgram(): Return the number (index) of the currenly selected program controlProgram(): Control program behaviour (start, pause, resume, stop) setProgramProfile(): Define a temperature-time profile for the bath to follow using a python function F(t) where t is measured in minutes

 ## Keysight34972A.py - Data Acquisition Unit